 - 1 to 2 ounces thinly sliced boneless pork (optional)

 - 2 cups cold cooked rice (preferably Thai jasmine)

 - 1 cup torn Asian greens (such as cabbage, mustard greens, or bok choy)

 - 2 teaspoons Thai fish sauce, or to taste

 - 1 small scallion, trimmed and thinly sliced on the bias (optional)

 - 2 lime wedges

 Add rice, breaking it up with wet fingers as you toss it into wok.
 With your spatula, keep moving rice around wok.
-At first it may stick, but keep scooping and tossing it, and soon it will be more manageable.
-Try to visualize frying each little bit of rice, sometimes pressing the rice against the wok with the back of the spatula.
-Good fried rice should have a faint seared-in-the-wok taste.
+At first it may stick, but keep scooping and tossing it and soon it will be more manageable.
+Fry rice, sometimes pressing against wok with back of spatula.
+(Good fried rice should have a faint seared-in-the-wok taste.)
 Cook for about 30 seconds.
-Add the greens, then the fish sauce, and stir-fry for 30 seconds to 1 minute.
+Add greens, then fish sauce, and stir-fry for 30 to 60 seconds.

-Turn out onto a dinner plate, and garnish with coriander, cucumber slices, scallion, and lime wedges.
-Squeeze lime onto rice as you eat it, along with chile sauce -- the hot, salty taste of the sauce brings out the full flavor of the rice.
+Turn out onto a plate and garnish with coriander, cucumber slices, scallion, and lime wedges.
+Squeeze lime onto rice as you eat it, along with chile sauce -- the salty, hot taste of the sauce brings out the full flavor of the rice.